DevExpress-Examples/reporting-angular-localize-controls/Readme.md

 [![](https://img.shields.io/badge/Open_in_DevExpress_Support_Center-FF7200?style=flat-square&logo=DevExpress&logoColor=white)](https://supportcenter.devexpress.com/ticket/details/T857184)
 [![](https://img.shields.io/badge/📖_How_to_use_DevExpress_Examples-e9f6fc?style=flat-square)](https://docs.devexpress.com/GeneralInformation/403183)
 <!-- default badges end -->
-# Reporting for JavaScript - How to Localize the Reporting Controls in an Angular Application
+# Reporting for Angular - How to Localize the Reporting Controls in an Angular Application

 This example includes the server-side (backend) application which is an ASP.NET MVC application created from the DevExpress Visual Studio template.